Kaid Mohamed: Bath City

 In August 2009, Mohamed signed for Bath City on a non-contract basis, making his debut as an 80th-minute substitute replacing Darren Edwards in a 1–0 win over Maidenhead United at Twerton Park.
 He scored three goals in the Conference South play-offs, including the only goal of the game in the play-off final win over Woking which promoted Bath to the Conference Premier.

-He scored 13 goals in 34 league games in the 2010–11 season, including a run of scoring in five consecutive games.
+He scored 13 goals in 34 league games in the 2010–11 season, scoring in five consecutive games.
 In March 2011, he refused to sit on the bench for Bath's game with Grimsby Town; manager Adie Britton later made a statement that read: "When I named the side he was not in it.
 He was upset and said he wanted no part in the game, he has made it clear that he wants to go back to full-time football".